qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 #### Scope creep...

-There is also the need to be able to select a range of days.
-Either by clicking start and end days, or clicking and dragging.
-That's a bit more advanced and I'm not sure how to approach that one yet.
+It would be nice to be able to select a range of days.
+Either by selecting a start and end individually, or clicking and dragging.
+That's a bit more advanced and I'm not sure how to approach it yet.

 #### Styling additions

-In order to make some of the styling possible for the various component layouts, there is a need to wrap groups of elements in a ``div`` or similar parent element.
+In order to make some of the styling possible for the various component layouts, I need to wrap groups of elements in a ``div`` or similar parent element.
 Whilst "make it work" was the priority, this was handled by hard-coding in the wrapping element.
 But that isn't a viable solution for end users as their needs will always be a bit different.
-Easy to assume they'll be better with CSS too, so best not bind them to my attempts at a flexible layout.
+It is easy to assume they'll be more capable than I am when it comes to CSS, so best not bind them to my attempts at a flexible layout.

 To that end, I generalised the technique I had used in earlier stages by having a ``newtype`` that contained a wrapping function:
 ```haskell